johnmarco123/drawing_app/development.md

 # This document kept track of various features and bugs that i have fixed
-# and have been kept here for documentation sake;
+# and have been kept here for documentation sake

 # New features:
 ++ Added a way to CTRL Z and CTRL R to undo and redo